Through The Fibro Fog

 Warming soups are always perfect for a chilly fall or winter day.
 If you love them too, then you may like to see my quinoa vegetable soup and parsnip cauliflower soup for more tasty options!

-This chicken cabbage soup combines freshly shredded chicken with vegetables and herbs for a flavourful bowl of goodness!
+Just like my chicken butternut squash soup and dairy free chicken soup, this chicken cabbage soup combines freshly shredded chicken with vegetables and herbs for a flavorful bowl of goodness!
 Very easy to make, and so good for a family lunch.

 Check out my what to serve with chicken soup round-up for so many tasty sides to go with your lunch or dinner!